follow-redirects/follow-redirects/README.md

 followRedirects.maxRedirects = 10;
 followRedirects.maxBodyLength = 20 * 1024 * 1024; // 20 MB
 followRedirects.beforeRedirect = function (options) {
+  // Use this function to adjust the options upon redirecting,
-  // this function is called on every redirect if(options.hostname === "www.google.com") {
+  // or to cancel the request by throwing an error if(options.hostname === "www.google.com") {
     options.headers["special-header"] = "special value";
   }